Plumsail/documents-docs/source/user-guide/processes/examples/fill-pdf-form-processes.rst

-How to automatically populate fillable PDF based on data from third party system in Microsoft Flow, Azure Logic Apps or Power Apps
+How to automatically populate fillable PDF based on data from third party system in Power Automate (Microsoft Flow), Azure Logic Apps or Power Apps
 ==================================================================================================================================

-In this article, you will learn how to automatically populate fillable PDF forms in Microsoft Flow or Azure Logic Apps.
+In this article, you will learn how to automatically populate fillable PDF forms in Power Automate (Microsoft Flow) or Azure Logic Apps.
 We will use `Processes <../../../user-guide/processes/index.html>`_ - a Plumsail Documents feature for creating documents from templates.

 In our case, we will fill in an Application for Employment form based on the data from a SharePoint list.
 Actually, you can get data from any other source.
 We use the SharePoint list here as an example.